 As we’ve seen, both market and security circuit breakers’ goal is to halt trading and give investors time to cool off during emotional sell-offs.
 But does it work?

 Other analysts view circuit breakers as disruptive and argue that circuit breakers add a level of volatility to the stock market that would not otherwise exist.
 Their belief is that circuit breakers cause traders to place orders at the limit level and decrease liquidity.
-These critics think the market would see less overall volatility if no halts took place.
+These critics think the market would see less overall volatility if no halts occurred.

 Stock market circuit breakers may be more front of mind than in years past since earlier in 2020, the US markets saw an unprecedented four circuit breakers triggered in a mere matter of weeks.